vijayscybersec-cloud/Cybersecurity-SOC-Lab-Analysis/README.md

 # 🛡️ Cybersecurity & SOC Analyst Portfolio
 Welcome to my technical portfolio.
 This repository serves as a professional showcase of my transition from **US IT Recruitment** and a **BCA background** into **Security Operations**.
-Here, I demonstrate my proficiency in network traffic analysis, incident response, and proactive defense using the **NIST Cybersecurity Framework (CSF)**.
+Here, I demonstrate my proficiency in network traffic analysis, incident response, system administration, and proactive defense using the **NIST Cybersecurity Framework (CSF)**.

 ---